-4.1 Consideration should be given to any interference with the privacy of individuals who are not the subject of the intended interception, especially where communications relating to religious, medical, journalistic or legally privileged material may be involved, or where communications between a Member of Parliament5 and another person on constituency business may be involved.
+4.1 Consideration should be given to any interference with the privacy of individuals who are not the subject of the intended interception, especially where communications relating to religious, medical, journalistic or legally privileged material may be involved, or where communications between a Member of Parliament and another person on constituency business may be involved or communications between a Member of Parliament and a whistle-blower.
 An application for an interception warrant should state whether the interception is likely to give rise to a degree of collateral infringement of privacy.
 A person applying for an interception warrant must also consider measures, including the use of automated systems, to reduce the extent of collateral intrusion.
 Where it is possible to do so, the application should specify those measures.
-These circumstances and measures will be taken into account by the Secretary of State when considering a warrant application made under s.8(1) of RIPA.
+These circumstances and measures will be taken into account by the Secretary of State when considering a warrant application made under section 8(1) of RIPA.
 Should an interception operation reach the point where individuals other than the subject of the authorisation are identified as investigative targets in their own right, consideration should be given to applying for separate warrants covering those individuals.